johnson-keyshell/git_batchdemo/README.md

 by default, does not keep any record of previous client requests.

-The Stateless Service design principle has become ubiquitous in the technology industry for creating horizontally scalable services.
+The Stateless Service design principle has become ubiquitous in the technology industry for creating horizontally scalable service.

 ## Stateful Apps